psychology behind hugging a pillow and sleeping

 Therefore, we choose the sleeping position we feel most comfortable with mentally and physically.
 For most people, pillow hugging allows them to get cozy and feel like they’re being cuddled.

-A pillow-hugging habit may stem from childhood when a child prefers to sleep in the fetal position while holding onto a blanket or stuffed animal.
+A pillow-hugging habit may stem from childhood when a child prefers to sleep in the fetal position while holding onto a stuffed animal or a soft and warm blanket.

 Hugging a soft object makes them feel more secure and enables them to cope with fear and anxiety.
 This remains constant during adulthood, but we hug a pillow instead.

-People who hug pillows and sleep or sleep surrounded by pillows often cherish their relationships with the important individuals in their lives, whether they’re friends, family, or personal relationships.
+People who hug pillows during sleep or sleep surrounded by pillows often cherish their relationships with important individuals, whether friends or family.

-Some pillow huggers are people-pleasers or may choose to help others over themselves.
+Some pillow huggers are people-pleasers or help others in preference to themselves.

 Why Do People Hug a Pillow While Sleeping